 Interpersonal Process Groups:

-Bipolar Disorder Support Group: This ongoing support group is open to those previously diagnosed with bipolar disorder.
+Bipolar Disorder Support Group: This on-going support group is open to those previously diagnosed with bipolar disorder.
 It will provide a safe and confidential setting where members can explore experiences of living with unstable and unpredictable mood states, changing energy levels and variable functioning.
-During the spring of 2021, the group will focus on education so participants can better understand their moods, learn coping skills pertaining to mood instability, learn about medications, hear about new research, as well as develop life planning skills and how to manage the complexities of relationships from “bipolar perspective.”
+The group will focus on education so participants can better understand their moods, learn coping skills pertaining to mood instability, learn about medications, hear about new research, as well as develop life planning skills and how to manage the complexities of relationships from “bipolar perspective.”
 A pre-group screening with the facilitator(s) is required to join this group.

-Graduate Students Support Group: This ongoing group is open to graduate students and students of professional schools.
+Graduate Students Support Group: This on-going group is open to graduate students and students of professional schools.
 Members will strive to provide a safe and confidential setting where the experiences of being a graduate/professional student can be freely discussed and support as well as coping strategies provided.
-A pre-group screening with the facilitator is required to join this group.
+A meeting with the group facilitator is required prior to joining the group.

 LGBTQ+ Support Group: This is a support group for students who want to become more comfortable within themselves, and with their gender identity and sexuality.
 This inclusive group welcomes lesbian, gay, bisexual, pansexual, transgender, non-binary, queer, asexual, and intersex students.
 Members of the group include those who are fully out to others, those who are out to only a few chosen people, and those who are only just coming out to themselves.
 The group provides a confidential and safe space in which LGBTQ+ students can explore questions related to gender and sexuality, and also discuss issues related to societal and personal values, relationships, choices, self-esteem, and self-care.
 This is not thought of as a therapy group because we do not believe that LGBTQ+ identities are indicative of psychopathology.
 Instead, this group is designed to foster healthier adjustment and self-development in its participants by providing the opportunity to share and reflect on their experiences, thoughts, and emotions in some depth in an atmosphere that is non-judgmental and supportive.
 A pre-group screening with the facilitator(s) is required to join this group.

 CSC/CAPS Mindfulness Spaces: Open to all UVA students.
-In order to help students engage in ongoing self-care during this time, the Contemplative Sciences Center and Counseling and Psychological Services are offering a number of mindfulness meditation hours this spring semester.
+In order to help students engage in ongoing self-care during this time, the Contemplative Sciences Center and Counseling and Psychological Services are offering a number of mindfulness meditation hours this fall semester.
 The meditation hours are open to all UVA students looking for a way to engage in mindfulness practices in a safe and supportive space.
 No previous experience required.
 The sessions will begin with a brief introduction, followed by mindfulness practice and debriefing.
-All groups are VIRTUAL and a Zoom link will be provided.
+All meditation hours are VIRTUAL and a Zoom link will be provided.
 If you are interested in participating, contact the person(s) listed by your preferred time(s) below.
-More options to come soon.
+More options to come!

-DBT-Based Skills Group: Would you like to create emotional balance and learn how to get off the emotional roller coaster?
-Dialectical Behavior Therapy (DBT) skills training group is a 6-9 week course to provide a personable, safe learning environment to practice skills to be free of the intense emotions and success of living more fully in the present.
+DBT Skills Group: Would you like to work on creating emotional balance and get off the emotional roller coaster?
+Dialectical Behavior Therapy (DBT) skills training group is a six to nine week course to provide an engaged and safe environment to learn and practice skills that will help you be more mindful, manage your emotions, and develop healthier relationships.
 At the end of skills training, you will have your own toolkit to pull from whenever you have difficult life circumstances.
-Enrollees would be referred by their CAPS therapist and/or psychiatrist or we can provide other community DBT group referral options, if interested.
-A pre-group screening with the facilitators is required to join this group.
+Students must be in individual treatment at CAPS or another UVA-affiliated clinic in order to participate in this group.
+Information about DBT resources in the community will be provided for all other interested students.
+A pre-group screening with the facilitator is required to join this group.

 Black Students Support Circle: This is a weekly support space for undergraduate, graduate, and professional students who identify as Black, African American, or African.
 This support space provides a safe and affirming opportunity to make connections, give and receive support, and engage in open dialogue about lived experiences at a PWI.
 We will discuss topics including but not limited to: academic stress, relationships, socio-political climate, community, racial in/justice, resilience and belongingness.

-International Students Support Circle: This is a weekly support space for international students to discuss common issues as they adjust to the culture in the U.S. and on UVA Grounds.
-International students often face multiple challenges, including language, communication, social, and academic stressors in a culturally new environment.
-We will focus on: providing a safe and supportive space for connection; discussing common issues during international students’ initial and on-going process of cross-cultural adaptation; discussing COVID-19’s impact on various aspects of international students’ life and their stress; learning about resources and coping strategies; discussing challenges and rewards associated with living, learning and working at UVA; and facilitating personal and cultural growth and academic success.
+International Students Support Circle: This is a weekly support space for international students to discuss common issues as they adjust to the culture in the U.S. and on UVa Grounds.
+International students often face multiple challenges, including those associated with the nuances of language, interpersonal communication, navigating social relationships, and adapting to a new academic culture, among others.
+The uncertainties associated with COVID, travel/immigration restrictions, and U.S. political turmoil can potentially heighten international students’ anxiety and feelings of isolation.
+This support circle provides international students with the extra support they need to strengthen their capacity for resilience and deepen their sense of belonging.
+We will focus on: providing a safe and supportive space for connection; discussing common issues of cross-cultural adaptation encountered at various stages of the student life cycle, from first arrival to graduation; discussing COVID-19’s impact on various aspects of international students’ life and their stress; learning about resources and coping strategies; discussing challenges and rewards associated with living, learning and working at UVA.

 Students of Color Support Circle: This is a weekly support space for undergraduate, graduate, and professional students who identify as people of color and/or have bi/multicultural identities.
 This support space provides a safe and affirming opportunity to make connections, give and receive support, and engage in open conversations and self-exploration.
 We will discuss topics including but not limited to: relationships, culturally unique expectations and demands, self-care and resilience in dealing with racial stress, intersection of identities, and belongingness.